 Take time for YOU!

-Whatever you can do to get som decent sleep the night before your induction, it will be worth it.
+Whatever you can do to get some decent sleep the night before your induction, it will be worth it.
 Things I recommend:

-- Possibly a benedryl (ask your doctor) if you’re feeling anxious and can’t stop your brain
+- Possibly a benedryl (ask your health care provider) if you’re feeling anxious and can’t stop your brain.

 - Listening to a meditation that relaxes you!